 Ramblers and climbing roses are often confused.
 Rambling roses are far more vigorous and offer one fantastic flush of flowers, usually in June.
 Climbers often repeat flower and have larger and fewer flowers.

 Rambling roses need plenty of space as they grow quickly.
 They’re ideal for growing up a tree or tumbling over a wall.
 Ramblers can even be used to scramble down a bank.
+If you have an ugly shed or dead tree stump in the garden then a rambling rose will cover unsightly items.
+Allow a late flowering clematis to scramble up it to extend the season of interest.

-The plentiful, small flowers are followed by colourful hips in autumn.
+Rambling rose flowers are followed by colourful hips in autumn.

 More on growing roses:

-Discover how to grow rambling roses in our comprehensive Grow Guide.
+Fine out how to grow rambling roses in our comprehensive Grow Guide.

 Where to plant rambling roses

-Ramblers enjoy a position in full sun or light shade where there’s plenty of room to grow.
+Grow rambling roses in full sun or light shade where there’s plenty of room to grow.
 Unlike climbers they’re not as easy to train tight against a wall.
 Allow space to the front, sides and above.
 It’s likely that they’ll swallow up neighbouring plants if not kept in check.
 For this reason it’s rare to find ramblers growing in small gardens.

 Ramblers are not suitable for growing up obelisks or over lightweight supports.